Academic Field Study (AFS) for Master’s Students

 - Describe how the continuing employment under AFS is an integral part of your studies.

-- For evaluation, all students enrolled in AFS must provide a Final Report at the conclusion of the AFS to their supervisor and program.
-State in the proposal that you will submit the Final Report.
+- For evaluation, all students enrolled in AFS must provide a mid-point report during the CPT period and a final report at the conclusion of the AFS to their supervisor and program.
+State in the proposal that you will submit both the mid-point and final reports.

 3. Students must attach a coursework plan to make sure they can meet all program requirements in 10 CU’s (11 CU’s for BIOT).
 Please complete the Proposed Plan From here and turn in to your master’s program for review and approval.
 Please use the coursework plan form found here.

 4. Your employer should provide a new offer letter with the dates of your extended internship and verifying support for the work you propose to do.
 The AFS must be a total of 12-15 weeks excluding your time on the Summer CPT.
 Students must work full-time (40 hours/week) at the company during AFS.
-(Students looking for a part-time Fall internship should contact Tori and Alyse in RAS.)
+Part-time AFS is not allowed.

 6. Once step #5 is complete and you have received the email approval from Engineering, you will need to request a CPT for Fall online through the International Student and Scholar Services using the online F-1 Curricular Practical Training Form.
 Processing time by ISSS is typically 3-5 business days.
 Students cannot continue any work past their Summer CPT end date until they have received CPT authorization from ISSS for the AFS continuation.

-Evaluation and grading: A final report must be submitted to the supervising faculty detailing your work during the field studies period.
+Evaluation and grading: A mid-point report and a final report must be submitted to the supervising faculty detailing your work during the field studies period.
 In some cases, this may require the faculty member to sign a non-disclosure agreement (NDAs) with company.
 If reports include company proprietary information, it is the responsibility of the supervising faculty and student to sign company NDAs before embarking on academic field studies.

 Note that if your supervisor requires additional work beyond what was done during AFS, the evaluation must be substantially based upon the AFS internship experience.
 All AFS course registrations will be issued either an “S” grade or a “U” grade.
 No letter grades (impacting GPA) will be issued.